sandstorm-io/sandstorm/docs/administering/install-script.md

 ### Environment variables to request custom behavior

-Over the time we have spent maintaining the install script, we hae found it easier to provide user-provided configuration options from environment variables, rather than command line flags.
+Over the time we have spent maintaining the install script, we have found it easier to provide user-provided configuration options from environment variables, rather than command line flags.
 Here are some environment variables that `install.sh` can look for, and their meanings.